 Waiting for the bus now.
 It's 11:13AM computer time (12:13PM New Zealand).
 My bus comes at 2:15PM, and then it's a 4 and a half hour trip back to Queenstown, where I meet Jude at the grocery store at 7:30PM.

-with pick axes and man power.
-A few men died while building this tunnel;
+The only way into Milford Sound by automobile, the tunnel was built with pick axes and man power.
+A few men died while building this tunnel; the result of avalanches from the steep terrain. |

 If you look carefully, you can see evidence